assafmendelson/DataSourceV2/src/main/scala/com/example/sources/readers/trivial/README.md

 Creating a simple data source involves the creation of four classes:

-- DefaultSource: The entry point to the data source
+- DefaultSource: The entry point to the data source.
+This class is responsible to translate the generic interface (spark.read.format with all relevant options) to the specific DataSourceReader, for example converting generic options to specific values.
-- a DataSourceReader: responsible for defining the schema and partitions
+- a DataSourceReader: This is responsible for managing the reading.
+It defines the schema and partitions and all logic needed for the specific reading.
+It uses mixin with various traits to add additional logic (e.g. predicate pushdown, column pruning).
+Results in a list of InputPartitions.
-- InputPartition: the definition of a single partition (the portion serialized to the workers)
+- InputPartition: Defines a single partition.
+This contains all information needed to CREATE a partition.
+This is serialized to the workers where it will serve as a factor to create the InputPartitionReader
 - InputPartitionReader: Does the actual reading of a single partition

 The main process is: